Semi-trailer truck: Europe

-The noticeable difference between tractor units in Europe and North America is that almost all European models are cab over engine (called "forward control" in the UK), while the majority of North American trucks are "conventional" (called "normal control" or "bonneted" in the UK).
+The main difference between tractor units in Europe and North America is that European models are cab over engine (COE, called "forward control" in the United Kingdom), while the majority of North American trucks are "conventional" (called "normal control" or "bonneted" in the UK).
 European trucks, whether straight trucks or fully articulated, have a sheer face on the front.
 This allows shorter trucks with longer trailers (with larger freight capacity) within the legal maximum total length.
 Furthermore, it offers greater maneuverability in confined areas, a more balanced weight-distribution, and better overall view for the driver.
 The major disadvantage is that for repairs on COE trucks, the entire cab has to hinge forward to allow maintenance access.

 In Europe, usually only the driven tractor axle has dual wheels, while single wheels are used for every other axle on the tractor and the trailer.
 The most common combination used in Europe is a semi tractor with two axles and a cargo trailer with three axles, one of which is sometimes a lift axle, giving 5 axles and 12 wheels in total.
 This format is now common across Europe as it is able to meet the EU maximum weight limit of 40,000 kg without overloading any axle.
 Individual countries have raised their own weight limit.
 The U.K., for example, has a 44,000 kg limit, an increase achieved by adding an extra axle to the tractor, usually in the form of a middle unpowered lifting axle (midlift) with a total of 14 wheels.
 The lift axles used on both tractors and trailers allow the trucks to remain legal when fully loaded (as weight per axle remains within the legal limits); on the other hand, these axle set(s) can be raised off the roadway for increased maneuverability or for reduced fuel consumption and tire wear when carrying lighter loads.
 Although lift axles usually operate automatically, they can be lowered manually even while carrying light loads, in order to remain within legal (safe) limits when, for example, navigating back-road bridges with severely restricted axle loads.
 For greater detail, see the United Kingdom section, below.